microsoft/mwt-ds-louiemart/README.md

 4. In Louiemart folder, run **localdbsetup.bat**.
 This sets up localdb instances for the website.

+5. Locate the **settings.txt** file in **louiemart\Presentation\Nop.Web\App_Data**.
+You can either delete this file or remove the values so that its content looks like below:
+      - DataProvider:
+      - DataConnectionString:

-5. Build and run louiemart x64 configuration (other configs might work but not tested).
+6. Build and run louiemart x64 configuration (other configs might work but not tested).

-6. If things work you should get the Install page where you can specify:
+7. If things work you should get the Install page where you can specify:

    - Create Sample Data